Variables and how to use them in Scratch

 As a quick recap from a few blog posts ago, a variable is a container of sorts that can hold one piece of information at a time, like a word or a number.
-Holding this bit of information allows us to reference and manipulate it in many different places in a program, which is why variables are so great!
+Being able to hold this bit of information allows us to reference and manipulate it at many different places in a program.
+This ability makes variables incredibly useful!

-In our previous blog post, we talked briefly about how to create a variable, but we didn’t talk about one small detail.
-Recall that, when you’re making a variable, you can choose to create it for all sprites or for your active sprite only.
-The option you select will determine whether you’re making a global or a local variable.
+In our previous blog post, we talked briefly about how to create a variable, but we didn’t talk about one small detail: recall that, when you’re making a variable, you can choose to create it for all sprites or for your active sprite only.
+The option that you select will determine whether you’re making a global or a local variable.